harrimd/cmsc848q_multihop_project/datasets/michael_rule2_long.md

 7. Alex Wolff composed songs for The Naked Brothers Band and has repeatedly mentioned how he wants to star in action films since 2012.
 8. Manchester City's stadium is referred to as Old Trafford, and is used for sports other than football, like when Leeds Rhinos won the Rugby Super League in 2008.
 9. Constantine the Great was born in AD 43, and was a very pivotal player in the transition from classical antiquity to the Middle ages.
-10. Robert G. Ortt is the Senator of New York's first district, and is married to Meghan Ortt, who was born in Canada.
+10. Kenneth Lavelle once served as Senator of New York's second district, at the beginning of his career, shortly before changing to a new district.
 11. Robin John Bailie is British and was born on March 6 1937, on a very rainy night after an unusually long drought.
 12. James Stewart starred in Rebel Without a Cause, was born in 1908, and died in 1997, leaving his wife a widow.
 13. Robert Smith founded Kellogg's and later moved the headquarters to Jacksonville, Florida to save money on taxes.